Sowce/stream-yeller/README.md

 Deploy to Heroku with these config vars

-- `followId`: the twitch user id of the channel you want to have notifications for (not the username)
+- `streamName`: the twitch channel's name
-- `twitchId`: your twitch API client ID
+- `clientId`: your twitch API client ID
+- `accessToken`: your twitch API access token
 - `webhookUrl`: the discord webhook url to the channel you want the notifications posted in
 - `username` _optional_: to override the webhook username
 - `avatarUrl` _optional_: to override the webhook avatar